 Just keep monitoring the SERPS every day.
-If you’ve ruled out content cannibalisation, it could well be a period of algo testing, as with the Broad Core Update.
+If you’ve ruled out SEO cannibalisation, it could well be a period of algo testing, as with the Broad Core Update.

 If you’ve put the searcher first and created the kind of rich content that will satisfy them, then the chances are you will recover from these testing times, or maybe, in the case of Expertreviews site above (following the injection of a longform, socially popular and recently updated piece of content into their ecosystem), you could even move from nowhere to position three, nudging all others down a peg.

 Chart 3: Content that matched user intent was safe during the update

 The only two websites entirely unaffected by all of this were Reviews.com and Which.co.uk, proving that a combination of first-mover advantage, relevance and fantastic authority, ensures high visibility and algorithmic stability:

 So, the immediate questions are – who has benefited from this shakeup?
 What happened in the gaps between the spikes?
 Who’s lost out and why?
 Are we now seeing a SERP more aligned with the intent of the searcher?

 Chart 4: Who benefited from the early shakeup?

 It wasn’t Expertreviews or Clevelandclinic.
 They benefited later.

 Let’s introduce some of the the momentary winners who gained visibility during the downtime of all sites:

 Businessinsider, Colgate and Amazon gained visibility during Google’s algo testing